quinn-p-mchugh/personal-website/docs/how-to-work-with-me.md

 publish-path: docs
 publish-filename:
 created: 2023-05-02T11:30:38-04:00
-modified: 2023-07-06T16:31:05-04:00
+modified: 2023-07-06T22:06:23-04:00
 ---

 *This document was inspired by a Medium post called [Why you should write a "how to work with me" user manual](https://medium.com/swlh/user-manual-to-me-92c8ce68f960) by Mark Saric.
-The inspiration for ***that*** piece is [here](https://growth.eladgil.com/book/the-role-of-the-ceo/insights-working-with-claire/).*
+The inspiration for **that* piece is [here](https://growth.eladgil.com/book/the-role-of-the-ceo/insights-working-with-claire/).*

 **This document is a work in progress.**